 How Performance Lab® Whole-Food Multi Works in Real Life

 I love this multivitamin.
-Two capsules in the morning with a tablespoon of unrefined coconut oil along with the rest of my nootropic stack.
+Two capsules in the morning with a tablespoon of Performance Lab® MCT Oil along with the rest of my nootropic stack.
 And it launches my day.

 I’ve noticed a difference since I replaced my previous multivitamin with the Performance Lab Multi for Men.
 It feels cleaner, productivity has increased a little more, mood is slightly better, and I sleep better.